Forest Folk School Friends

 I understand, as adults, it seems almost instinctive to capture the young child's attention in a big (and busy) way.
 And it also seems tempting to turn storytelling into an overly dramatic performance with big voices, big feelings, and theatrical undertones—especially if the child seems restless.
 But what if the opposite is needed?
 What if it is our stillness, our restraint, and our clarity that allows the story to touch the inner life?

-For when we begin to tell stories with clear form—focusing on the consonants rather than the vowels—we honor the child's need to enter the story in their own way.
+For when we begin to tell stories in the Indo-European language with clear form—focusing on the consonants rather than the vowels—we honor the child's need to enter the story in their own way.
 Can you hear the difference when emphasizing the consonants (rather than the vowels) in the following sentence part: "The big black bear..."?
 Does the bear seem to roar louder or feel bigger when spoken one way or another?
 Through consonants, the story takes form, like hills on the horizon, allowing the child's soul to wonder through the imaginative landscape.
 And by grounding our speech in this way, the child is presented with a clear path to walk upon, inviting sound to dwell without disturbance.

 AND